GaiaNet-AI/docs/docs/node-guide/troubleshooting.md

 ## Permission denied when use the installer script to install WasmEdge

-When running `curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash` to install GaiaNet node software, you may meet the permisson denied error especially installing the WasmEdge runtime.
+When running `curl -sSfL 'https://github.com/GaiaNet-AI/gaianet-node/releases/latest/download/install.sh' | bash` to install GaiaNet node software, you may meet the permission denied error especially installing the WasmEdge runtime.

 ![](troubleshooting-01.png)